 You’ve probably experienced the feeling of confusion when trying to select the correct home air filter for your needs.
 What’s the best one?
-Does the price reflect the quality?
+Should you just get the cheapest?
 These are just some of the questions that make selecting home air filters so mind-boggling.
 Let Service Experts Heating & Air Conditioning try to help you de-mystify the air filter dilemma.

-Here’s a tried and true way to tell how efficient your old filter is (NOTE: Do this outdoors or with something below the filter so you don’t end up with a mess): Position the filter horizontally, then taking everyday table salt, pour the salt through the filter then see the amount comes out the other side.
-If some or all the salt falls through the filter, then you can assume that the filter will let dust pass through as well.
-You should probably upgrade your filter to an air filter that’s more efficient.
+Here’s a tried and true way to determine how efficient your old filter is (NOTE: Do this outdoors or with something below the filter so you don’t end up with a mess): Position the filter horizontally, then using common table salt, pour the salt through the filter and see the amount comes out the other side.
+If some or all the salt falls through the filter, then you know that the filter will let dust pass through as well.
+You should probably upgrade your filter to something more efficient.

 1) Filter Size

 Unless you have the proper size home air filter, you will never enjoy the full effectiveness your system and filter can provide.
 Simply look at the label of your existing filter to see the dimensions, or just measure it yourself.
 Typically home air filters are 1” thick, but there are a numerous standard width and height dimensions, and some systems have thicker filters.